Ellen Perez: 2017–2018: First WTA Tour match win

 Perez began the season with a wildcard into the Sydney International qualifying where she defeated Kateryna Kozlova, ranked 101 in the world.
 She lost to Naomi Broady in the second round.
 At the Australian Open qualifying, Perez defeated Tadeja Majerič, then lost to Ana Bogdan.

 She returned to play in June and reached three consecutive doubles finals, winning one.
 Doubles success continued throughout the rest of the year.
 In July, Perez qualified for and reached the singles final of Gatineau.
-This increased her singles ranking to a career-high of 363.
-Perez returned to Australia and reached the semifinals of Toowoomba and quarterfinals of Cairns.
+This increased her singles ranking to a career high of 363.
+Perez returned to Australia and reached the semifinals of Toowoomba and the quarterfinals at Cairns.

-Perez began the 2018 season, after being given wildcard into the Sydney International where she upset world No. 11, Kristina Mladenovic, in the first round.
+Perez began the 2018 season, after being given a wildcard into the Sydney International, where she upset world No. 11, Kristina Mladenovic, in the first round.
 Her first win on the WTA Tour came when Mladenovic retired with the score 4–6, 2–4.
 Perez lost in round two to Ashleigh Barty.

 At the Australian Open, Perez lost in the first round of qualifying to Valentini Grammatikopoulou.
 She made the second round at the Burnie International, Launceston International and at Perth, and then reached the final of the Clay Court International in April, losing to Jaimee Fourlis.
 Perez traveled to Europe and North America's ITF Circuit with limited success.
-In September, she attempted to qualify for two WTA tournaments in Asia before returning to Australia in October where she reached four consecutive ITF finals.
+In September, she attempted to qualify for two WTA tournaments in Asia before returning to Australia in October, where she reached four consecutive ITF finals.

 2019–2021: Three career titles, Olympics debut and quarterfinals in doubles

 Perez commenced 2021 retiring in the first round of the Grampians Trophy.
-She made the second round of qualifying in both Australian Open and Adelaide International.
-In March, she won the Abierto Zapopan in doubles with Astra Sharma, it was her second WTA Tour title.
+She made the second round of qualifying in both the Australian Open and Adelaide International.
+In March, she won the Abierto Zapopan in doubles with Astra Sharma; it was her second WTA Tour title.

-In May, Perez reached the third and final round of the French Open qualifying.
+In May, Perez reached the third and final round of French Open qualifying.
 In June, she qualified for Wimbledon but lost in the first round to fellow qualifier Clara Burel.

 In July, Perez partnered Samantha Stosur in women's doubles at the 2020 Olympic Games, where they reached the quarterfinals.
-In the same month, Perez entered the final of an ITF event in Lisbon, Portugal.
+In the same month, Perez reached the final of an ITF event in Lisbon, Portugal.
 In October, she reached another ITF final in Portugal.
 She won her third title at the 2021 Tenerife Ladies Open with Ulrikke Eikeri.
 Perez ended 2021 with a singles rank of 196 and a doubles rank of 42.

-2022: US Open semifinal, Wimbledon quarterfinal, two WTA 1000 finals & top 30
+2022: US Open SF, Wimbledon QF, two WTA 1000 finals & top 30

-Perez lost in the first round of the Australian Open qualifying.
+Perez lost in the first round of Australian Open qualifying.

-She reached the quarterfinals at Wimbledon, having never won a match before at this major, and back-to-back WTA 1000 finals at the Canadian Open and the Cincinnati Open with Nicole Melichar.
+She reached the quarterfinals at Wimbledon, having never won a match before at this major, and back-to-back WTA 1000 doubles finals at the Canadian Open and the Cincinnati Open with Nicole Melichar.

-Perez also reached the US Open semifinals for the first time, having never get past the third round at this major, where she and Melichar lost to third seeded Czech duo of Krejcikova and Siniakova.
+Perez also reached the US Open semifinals for the first time, having never gotten past the third round at this major, where she and Melichar lost to the third-seeded Czech duo of Krejčíková and Siniaková.